audreyqyfu/LATE/README.md

   - tf.__version__ 1.2.1

 # input data format
-  - edit function 'read_data' in 'scimpute.py', so that df contains input_data_matrix [cell, genes]; df2 should be identical to df in step1
+  - edit function 'read_data' in 'scimpute.py', so that df contains input_data_matrix [cell, genes]
+  - df2 should be identical to df in step1
   - example of df:
--|gene1|gene2
+|gene1|gene2
  |------|-----
 W29957|0.392652|0.127627
 W29958|0.377387|0.213198